Under Modi's leadership, people witnessing emergence of new India: Adityanath | Politics

 - India

+Adityanath claimed ''one might infer a pro-Pakistan stance'' in the Congress and Samajwadi Party manifestoes and alleged the two constituents of the INDIA bloc were inclined towards implementing inheritance tax that he likened to Mughal emperor Aurangzeb's ''Jizya tax''.

+The opposition ''intends to seize ancestral properties through coercion and distribute them among infiltrators and Rohingya Muslims'', the Uttar Pradesh chief minister alleged.

-At a poll meeting for Mirzapur Lok Sabha candidate Anupriya Patel and Robertsganj parliamentary seat nominee Rinki Kol, the BJP leader said that in the past 10 years, India has secured its borders and achieved new milestones of development.
+At a poll meeting for Mirzapur Lok Sabha candidate Anupriya Patel and Robertsganj parliamentary seat nominee Rinki Kol, the BJP leader said India has secured its borders and achieved new milestones of development in the past 10 years.

 About development in the area, he said medical colleges have been built in Mirzapur and Sonbhadra while a university will soon be established in the region.